 Conference/banqueting (30/120).
 Secretarial services; video conferencing.
 Cookery school.
 Spa & beauty salon.
 Garden, walking.
 Children welcome (under 5s free in parents' room; cot available without charge, baby sitting arranged).
 No pets.

 Rooms 22 (7 suites, 7 junior suites, 7 superior).
-B&B about €135 pps; ss €25. *A range of special breaks is offered (weekend, midweek, cookery, New Year); details on application.
+B&B about €135 pps; ss €25.
+A range of special breaks is offered (weekend, midweek, cookery, New Year); also a 3-bedroom lodge - details on application.
 Open all year except Christmas.

 The Harvest Room at Dunbrody: